-- 1. Mr. Daniels Fedorovics (the "Appellant" or the "Player") is a football player of Latvian nationality. - 2.
+- 1. Mr. Arturs Lotcikovs (the "Appellant" or the "Player") is a football player of Latvian nationality. - 2.
 The Latvian Football Federation (the "Respondent" or "LFF") is the national football association of Latvia, which has its registered seat in Riga, Latvia.
-It is affiliated with the Union des Associations Européennes de Football ("UEFA") and the Fédération Internationale de Football Association ("FIFA"). - 3.
+It is affiliated with the Union des associations européennes de football ("UEFA") and the Fédération Internationale de Football Association ("FIFA"). - 3.
 The Player and the LFF will jointly be referred to as the "Parties".

 II.
-BACKGROUND FACTS AND THE PROCEEDINGS BEFORE THE LFF ETHICS COMMITTEE AND THE LFF APPEALS COMMITTEE
+BACKGROUND FACTS AND THE PROCEEDINGS BEFORE LFF ETHICS COMMITTEE AND THE LFF APPEAL COMMITTEE

 - 4. Below is a summary of the relevant facts and allegations based on the Parties' written submissions, pleadings and evidence adduced at the remote hearing on 5 September 2024.
 Additional facts and allegations found in the Parties' written submissions, pleadings and evidence may be set out, where relevant, in connection with the legal discussion that follows.
-While the Sole Arbitrator has considered all the facts, allegations, legal arguments, and evidence submitted by the Parties in these proceedings, he refers in this Award only to the submissions and evidence he considers necessary to explain his reasoning. - 5.
+While the Sole Arbitrator has considered all the facts, allegations, legal arguments, and evidence submitted by the Parties in the present proceedings, it refers in its Award only to the submissions and evidence it considers necessary to explain its reasoning. - 5.
 On 7 October 2023, FK Dinamo Riga played a match against FK Tukums 2000/TSS 2 (the "Match"), which the latter won with a score of 3-4. - 6.
 Shortly after the match, the LFF received information from the UEFA Betting Fraud Detection System (the "BFDS Report"), which in its pertinent part reads as follows: